lordmulder/LameXP/doc/Manual.md

 ![Figure](img/lamexp/setup_5c.png)

 After the "Apple Application Support" setup package has been extracted, you can launch it by double-clicking on the ``AppleApplicationSupport.msi`` file.
-Then simply follow the installer's instructions.
+Then simply follow the installer's instructions!

+*Note:* If you do **not** want to install the "Apple Application Support" software at all, there is an *alternative* method, that will extract only the required DLL files from the MSI package.
+See [*here*](https://forum.doom9.org/showpost.php?p=1718529&postcount=1221) for details&hellip;

 ![Figure](img/lamexp/setup_5d.png)